Skip to content(if available)orjump to list(if available)

 mihaic

-I keep reading praise about uv, and every single time I never really understand what the problems are that it addresses.
+I keep reading praise about uv, and every single time I never really understand what problems it addresses.

 I've got a couple quite big Django projects for which I've used venv for years, and not once have I had any significant issues with it.
 Speed at times could have been better and I would have liked to have a full dependency list lock file, but that never caused me issues.